Updated 9/22/2023

 10. How common is it for a Spotted Foal to be Born?

 A: For a Spotted Foal to be Born, there must be at least one Spotted Parent.
-However, having two Spotted Parents does not increase the chances of one being born.
 There is a 66.7% chance of having a Spot and a 33.3% chance of a solid foal being born.